La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

     // Check the type of interaction with the bounding curve (Token purchase or sold) 0 OpTxOutputAmount 0 OpTxInputAmount OpGreaterThanOrEqual OpIf
         //we have to verify K_out – K_in >= 1/2*(P(V2)-P(V1))*(V2-V1)
+        0 OpTxOutputAmount                                         // Extract Number of Kaspa in Output 0 OpTxInputAmount                                          // Extract Number of Kaspa in Intput OpSub Op2 OpMul                                            //Substract amount K_out – K_in, multiply it by 2 and push the number on the stack

     OpElse
         //we have to verify K_in – K_out <= 1/2*(P(V1)-P(V2))*(V1-V2)